2024 – Release of new book ‘Tremor, A movement disorder in a disordered world‘

 Short Film – Dystonia

 Watch the short film ‘Dystonia’ by Corgipaw Films about a musician who is diagnosed with dystonia and is told she can no longer play music.
-To watch a version with subtitles click here.
-The film can also be watched through the Corgipaw Films website here.
+The film can be watched via the Corgipaw Films website.
+The film is inspired by the experience of musician Margot Dean who has recently had a bassoon music piece published.
+See here to listen and to read Margot’s bio.

 2022 – 30 year anniversary of New Zealand Dystonia Patient Network